pypa/packaging.python.org/source/installing.rst

 Virtual Environments
 ====================

-Python "Virtual Environments" allow Python :term:`packages <Package (Meaning
-#2)>` to be installed in an isolated location for a particular application,
-rather than being installed globally.
+Python "Virtual Environments" allow Python :term:`packages <Distribution Package>` to be installed in an isolated location for a particular application, rather than being installed globally.

 Imagine you have an application that needs version 1 of LibFoo, but another